DATA GOVERNANCE & SECURITY

 Patient rights

-Every patient can request a copy of their record, review who has accessed it, and revoke any active share links.
+Every patient can request a copy of their record and review who has accessed it.
 The record belongs to the patient.